What Is Bulimia?

 Anorexia's Destructive Twin

-Episodes of binge-eating are associated with feelings of loss of control.
+The primary feature of bulimia nervosa is the frequent episodes of binge-eating associated with feelings of loss of control.
 Once begun, the individual feels unable to stop eating until an excessive amount of food has been consumed.
 This loss of control is only subjective, since most individuals with bulimia nervosa will abruptly stop eating in the midst of a binge episode if interrupted.

 After overeating, individuals with bulimia nervosa engage in some form of purging or other extreme behavior in an attempt to avoid weight gain.
 Most patients with this syndrome report self-induced vomiting or the abuse of laxatives.
 Other methods include misusing diuretics, fasting for long periods, and exercising extensively after binge eating.
 It is important to note that complications from BN and AN (Anorexia Nervosa) can potentially affect every organ system.